-The project will promote sustainable development by increasing employment opportunities, implementation of new source of electricity generation, optimization in the use of natural resources; avoid new uncontrolled waste disposal places, using a large amount of rice residues.

-The Josapar Pelotas rice mill is accomplished to local environmental license; it has authorization for installation according the law.
+The project will promote sustainable development by increasing employment opportunities, implementation of new source of electricity generation, optimization in the use of natural resources, avoid new uncontrolled waste disposal places, using a large amount of rice residues.
+The CAAL rice mill is accomplished to local environmental license, it has authorization for operation according the law.
+The project has received permit for construction from Brazilian electricity energy agency (ANEEL).